Payhayal/e-commerce-SchoolSupply/README.md

 # E-Commerce-SchoolSupply

-This is e-commerce web site created with HTML, CSS and JAVASCRIPT.
+This is e-commerce website created with HTML, CSS and JAVASCRIPT.

 ###SCREEN GIF

 ![](Supply.mp4)